Blotch3D/Blotch3D/README.md

 24. Build for other platforms (currently supports iOS, Android, MacOS, Linux, all Windows platforms, PS4, PSVita, Xbox One, and Switch).

-Blotch3D uses MonoGame.
+Blotch3D sits on top of MonoGame.
 MonoGame is a widely used 3D library for C\# (see Wikipedia article on the professional games based on it).
 It is free, fast, cross platform, actively developed by a large community, and fully implements Microsoft's (no longer supported) XNA4 engine.
 There is a plethora of MonoGame/XNA4 documentation, tutorials, examples, and discussions on line.
 All MonoGame features remain available in Blotch3D.

 All reference documentation of Blotch3D (classes, methods, fields, properties, etc.) is available through Visual Studio IntelliSense.
 If